znicholasbrown/ai_66/Manual/CPSB.md

 ## String

-A string is a set of characters that starts with double quotes (&quot;) and is followed by zero or more printable characters.
+A string is a set of characters that starts with double quotes (") and is followed by zero or more printable characters.
 A string ends with double quotes.

 ## Symbol

 A symbol is any sequence of characters that starts with any printable ASCII character and is followed by zero or more printable ASCII characters.
 When a delimiter is found the symbol is ended.
-The following characters act as delimiters: space, tab, carriage return, line feed, and opening and closing parentheses &quot;(&quot; and &quot;)&quot;.
-A semicolon &quot;;&quot;, which is used to start a comment, also acts as a delimiter.
+The following characters act as delimiters: space, tab, carriage return, line feed, and opening and closing parentheses "(" and ")".
+A semicolon ";", which is used to start a comment, also acts as a delimiter.
 Symbols are case sensitive.

 # Appendix A - Internal Strategic Number (SN) parameter documentation

 Star Wars Galactic Battleground Personality Types

-Ballbarian&#39;s Notes on Strategic Numbers:
+Ballbarian's Notes on Strategic Numbers:

 I have not tested all of these numbers in SWGB!
 Even in Age of Kings for which this listing was originally written, left this section with some questionable numbers.
 There are many strategic numbers left over from the original Age of Empires game still floating around that are not even listed here.
-Some still work, some don&#39;t.
-Numbers that I found added by Lucas Arts in the SWGB shipped ai files have been added to the list with a description of it&#39;s function as I understood it.
+Some still work, some don't.
+Numbers that I found added by Lucas Arts in the SWGB shipped ai files have been added to the list with a description of it's function as I understood it.
 Adjusting and using strategic numbers is more an art form than a science.
 Some may have no effect other than boosting the morale of the scriptor.  :)

 File names